-Emission factors are used to convert a unit of activity into an emissions equivalent.
+Emission factors are used to convert a unit of activity into its emissions equivalent.
 The responsible entity must use credible and reliable emission factors when determining the carbon account.
-Where a factor is available in the National Greenhouse Accounts Factors (NGA Factors, Department of Industry, Science, Energy and Resources) that is applicable to the entity's circumstances, this factor should be used unless more accurate emission factors or calculation methodologies are available.
+Where a factor is available in the National Greenhouse Accounts Factors (NGA Factors, Department of the Environment and Energy) that is applicable to an emissions source, this factor should be used unless more accurate emission factors or calculation methodologies are available.

-The NGA Factors is an annual publication by the Department and includes factors for scope 1 and 2 emissions sources, and scope 3 emission factors for waste; solid, liquid and gaseous fuels; and electricity.
+The NGA Factors is an annual publication by the Department and includes factors for scope 1 and 2 emissions sources and scope 3 emission factors for waste; solid, liquid and gaseous fuels; and electricity.